 No matter how long you have been in corporate communications, getting the basics consistently right is the first step in delivering value.
 From there, growth and impact can be exponential.
 What are the basics?
-Let’s start at the very beginning: your internal communication strategy and action plan to see you reaping rewards in 2022.
-See the full story by watching the webinar hosted by our in-house comms specialist, Erin Raimondo:
+Let’s start at the very beginning: your internal communication strategy and action plan to see you reaping rewards in 2023.
+See the full story by watching the webinar hosted by our former in-house comms specialist, Erin Raimondo:

 Internal communications best practices